Confidence Intervals for Nonparametric Empirical Bayes Analysis: Abstract

 \section{Abstract}

 In an empirical Bayes analysis, we use data from repeated sampling to imitate inferences made by an oracle Bayesian with extensive knowledge of the data-generating distribution.
 Existing results provide a comprehensive characterization of when and why empirical Bayes point estimates accurately recover oracle Bayes behavior.
-In this paper, we develop confidence intervals that provide asymptotic frequentist coverage of empirical Bayes estimands.
-Our intervals include an honest assessment of bias even in situations where empirical Bayes point estimates may converge very slowly.
-Applied to multiple testing situations, our approach provides flexible and practical confidence statements about the local false sign rate.
-As an intermediate step in our approach, we develop methods for inference about linear functionals of the effect size distribution in the Bayes deconvolution problem that may be of independent interest.
+In this paper, we develop flexible and practical confidence intervals that provide asymptotic frequentist coverage of empirical Bayes estimands, such as the posterior mean or the local false sign rate.
+The coverage statements hold even when the estimands are only partially identified or when empirical Bayes point estimates converge very slowly.\\ \textbf{Keywords:} Empirical Bayes, mixture models, local false sign rate, partial identification, bias-aware inference